14 min read

 Technical accuracy serves emotional truth.
 That's why it matters.

 The best sports romance doesn't choose between authentic detail and emotional impact.
 It uses the former to create the latter.
+That's the standard worth aiming for.

 Related Articles